Accidents happen. Here's what you need to do to prevent dead keys or an entirely dead keyboard.

 This will help avoid adding unneccesary dust and debris to the keyboard.

-If your keys are sticky or sticking after they're dry, carefully remove the membrane or mechanical keycaps in and around the affected area.
+If your keys are still sticky after drying, gently remove the membrane or keycaps near the affected area.
 Use a keycap puller if you have one.
 Rinse any sticky keycaps with warm water or an alcohol swab.
 Be sure to take a picture or keep the keycaps in order, so you can easily reassemble them.

 DO: Disassemble further if keys are still not working